-- Get their plenty of time before your Alhambra Entrance time and spent it wandering the amazing Generalife Gardens.
+- Get to the Alhambra in Granada in plenty of time before your Alhambra Entrance time and spend it wandering the amazing Generalife Gardens

 - Buy your ALHAMBRA TICKETS HERE

-I could see the Moorish Castle from the Generalife gardens and I desperately wanted to get there.
+I could see the Moorish Castle from the Generalize Gardens and I desperately wanted to get there.
 As we got closer and closer I was more and more excited to see it.
 But like all amazing places, we had to wait in line for our entry time!

 - There is a small cafeteria near where you line up with toilets.
 Go before you get in line!